I'm So Beautiful

 "I'm So Beautiful" is a song by American performance artist Divine, released as a single in 1984.
 The song also appeared on the compilation album The Story So Far, released the same year.

 Chart performance

-"I'm So Beautiful" debuted on the UK Singles Chart at No. 58 before climbing to and peaking at No. 52 in its second week.
+"I'm So Beautiful" debuted on the UK Singles Chart at number 58 before climbing to and peaking at number 52 in its second week.
 The song spent a total of two weeks on the chart.

-"I'm So Beautiful" fared better in Germany where it peaked at No. 38 and spent a total of 9 weeks on the German singles chart.
+"I'm So Beautiful" fared better in Germany where it peaked at number 38 and spent a total of 9 weeks on the German singles chart.